-If possible, your kit should be mounted in its VEC-1012KC metal cabinet (or other enclosure) before adjusting L4.
-The tuning oscillator frequency coverage may change slightly if you align L4 with the pc board out of the box, then install it later.
-There are several ways to calibrate L4 for coverage.
+Ideally, your kit should be mounted in the VEC-1016CK case for this procedure.
+If you calibrate the radio out of its case, you may need to touch up L4 later--when the case is added.
+There are several ways to calibrate your receiver.
 Choose the method most compatible with the tools you have available:

-Option 1: Calibrating with a Signal Generator or FM-Service Monitor.
+Option 1: Calibrating with a Signal Generator or FM-Service Monitor